Try it: Load and analyse a sample image file:

 Also, have a look at the gallery of contributed results.

 Longitudinal chromatic aberration ('LoCA') can cause the best-focus distance of a stereomicroscope or macro lens to differ for each camera colour channel (red, green, blue), causing image degradation.
-Use this web page tool to explore how well your equipment's optics focuses the three colour channels.
+Use this browser-based tool to explore how well your equipment's optics focuses the three colour channels.

 Analyse a sample image, or create a test image using your own equipment and then load and analyse it.